Here’s How to Square a Rising Stock Market With the Dire Economy

 Negative supply shocks are bad for the economy.
 But if you believe the supply shock will reverse itself in pretty short order — that much of normal life will resume in a few months, that it will be possible to fly to Cancun next winter and party on the beach — then you might be able to tell a better story about the economic outlook than you could if the recession were driven by a demand shock.

 Of course, there are reasons to think there would be a demand shock right now.
 Tens of millions of people have been put out of work.
 Even people who are working have good reasons to worry about their future income — whether they might lose their jobs in the future or whether their businesses might fail.
 So you would expect people to be less inclined to spend, reducing aggregate demand.
 On the other hand, the government has reacted forcefully to offset the demand shock with deficit spending.
 The CARES Act provides over $2 trillion to support demand through programs like tax rebate checks, greatly enhanced unemployment benefits, and forgivable payroll-support loans to businesses.
-Less discussed than the CARES Act’s large size is its speed: While the 2009 stimulus law spread $900 billion in spending over three years, the CARES Act heavily concentrates its spending in the second and third quarters of this year, adding up to about 30 percent of GDP.
+Less discussed than the CARES Act’s large size is its speed: While the 2009 stimulus law spread $800 billion in spending over three years, the CARES Act heavily concentrates its spending in the second and third quarters of this year, boosting the overall fiscal response to about 30 percent of GDP during those quarters.
 This is a huge stimulus, quite possibly huge enough to offset the demand shock the pandemic would have caused absent a fiscal-policy response.
 And if the stimulus has been large enough, you still wouldn’t see it show up in prices right now.
 To some extent, consumers are shifting their spending away from unavailable categories to available ones (thus the RV boom), but mostly they may be saving now to spend later, when the goods and services they want become available again.
 That behavior shouldn’t boost prices today.

 Another thing that separates this recession from past recessions is that many households may come out of it with stronger balance sheets than they went in.
 The 2008 crisis started with a negative shock to balance sheets, which caused spending to contract.
 Here, the recession started with a contraction in spending, even in households whose capacity to spend has not been impaired.
 In many households, workers are still employed, collecting all or most of their pre-recession income but spending quite a bit less.
 In others, workers have lost their jobs but are collecting unemployment checks that in many cases exceed their prior labor income and are spending less.
 They have also gotten stimulus checks.
 How often these odd phenomena will lead to household balance sheet improvement will depend on the course of the crisis: The enhanced unemployment benefits extend only through July, and if the employment crisis persists far beyond them but Congress does not extend them in similar form, the share of households that stand to come out ahead will shrink and shrink and shrink.
 But the CARES Act may prove to be macroeconomically sufficient to support aggregate demand even as millions of households face severe financial distress because others will come out of the crisis more able to spend than they went in.
 The fiscal response could also prove macroeconomically sufficient because of future legislation increasing its size.
 This is different from the 2008 crisis, where the macroeconomic response was conclusively insufficient and hardly any households improved their balance sheets.